 Eighty-seven percent of customers who have a positive experience with a brand will make another purchase — versus only 17% who had a negative experience.
 Everyone knows that experience matters.
 But some businesses have yet to recognise that expectations of experience have changed.
 Service with a smile is no longer the point, and incremental improvements to customer journeys are not enough.
-Transforming customer experience to meet customer expectations demands business transformation that goes beyond improving customer relations to enlists an entire network of ecosystem relationships to deliver customer value.
+Transforming customer experience to meet customer expectations demands business transformation that goes beyond improving customer engagement to enlists an entire network of ecosystem relationships to deliver customer value.

 Here’s just one example: Vitality, the health insurer, has thought more broadly about consumer health beyond traditional healthcare delivery.
 Creating an ecosystem of fitness and nutrition providers to improve customer health habits works out better for the customer, Vitality, and the other providers – all whilst increasing loyalty and engagement.